kailash-manasarovar/statement/docs/timeline/2023/december.md

 #### Spies everywhere

-- Of course, hackers will have known that I was going on a short meditation retreat at Christmas from the moment I applied online when bookings opened.
+- Of course, the porn gangs will have known way in advance that I was going on a short meditation retreat at Christmas from the moment I applied online when bookings opened.
 - They had ample time to organize even more outlandish stalking activity; although at that stage I was not able to conceive of a country-wide, never mind international conspiracy.
-- Looking back, it feels like I was the subject of a *mass* stalking conspiracy, tracked via my hacked mobile, followed in person and likely photographed and filmed.
+- Looking back, it feels like I was the subject of a *mass* porn-stalking conspiracy, tracked via my hacked mobile, followed in person and likely photographed and filmed.
 - Could I have been being drugged by stalkers at the retreat?
 - Our bedrooms and belongings were completely free to infiltrate at any time.